Dog Not Peeing as Much as Usual (Here’s Why)

 • Is a senior dog or on new medication.

-A sudden decrease in urine output can quickly become serious if not addressed promptly.
+A sudden decrease in urine output can quickly become serious if not addressed immediately.

 Read more: Dog Not Peeing (Causes explained)